Callmich/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  `Relational Databases are a series of tables that relate to one another through foreign keys.
+These tables hold data.
+SQL is the language that can be used to parse, delete, add, to the data itself in the tables.`

 - [ ] Why do tables need a `primary key`?

+  `Primary Keys are required in tables so that each line of data has a unique and referencable column.
+These keys are used as the refence point in other tables when they have a foreign key tieing it to the table in question.`

 - [ ] What is the name given to a table column that references the primary key on another table.

+  `forign key - see above!`

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  `There needs to be a table in the middle between them that uses foreign keys to tie back to the tables in question.
+This way you are dealing with 2 one to many relationships.
+When you pull this 3rd table you can join the other 2 tables to it and reference any data needed from both tables!`

 ## Minimum Viable Product